6 Reasons to Celebrate Military Friends

 Good friends are hard to find.
 In military life, they're both hard to find and hard to keep.
-What's not hard is appreciating the ones we have.
+What's not hard is pausing on our own official Military Spouse Day to appreciate the ones we have.

 Some military friendships don't survive the separations and fizzle out.
 Other friends remain on your annual Christmas card list, but are otherwise lost in your list of Facebook friends.
 And then there are the chosen few who stick around long after they held your hand as you delivered your second baby without your husband, long after you stopped by with ice cream and tissues on day one of deployment, long after your last hug good-bye.